 W123 Wagon, W201 16V, and W126 560SEC Rear Suspension Accumulator Spheres x (2)

-Very limited stock.
-Most common failure item on self-leveling suspension (SLS).
+This is the most common failure item on self-leveling suspension (SLS).
 Get a spare par.
 May soon be NLA.

 There are two gas filled accumulators of this style under the rear of the 1979 to 1991 123 300TD wagons, 201 190E 16v and 126 560SEL sedan and 560SEC coupes with self leveling rear suspension ( SLS ).
 The shock dampening quality of the actuators (hydraulic struts) is controlled by these accumulators.
 The accumulators are nitrogen gas filled spheres (balls) with a diaphragm in them that separates the gas and the hydraulic fluid from the actuators (struts).
 Accumulators are located above the rear axles and inboard of the springs.
 Since the gas inside the sphere is compressible (hydraulic fluid isnt), the accumulator "absorbs" and softens suspension “shocks” caused by undulations and bumps in the road.
 Hydraulic fluid moves into the accumulator and presses against one side of the diaphragm to compress the gas on the other side.